-- Students may request an extension for any assessment item, except time-sensitive assessment items.
+- As per the University's Assessment Regime Procedure, students may request an extension for any assessment item, except time-sensitive assessment items.
 Extension requests must be made in writing to the unit coordinator prior to the due date.
-The unit coordinator may, at their discretion, grant an extension of up to seven calendar days.
+The unit coordinator may, at their discretion, grant an extension of up to two calendar days.

 - Extensions may be requested for reasons that does not require documentation: e.g., short-term illness; unforeseen employment obligations; family circumstances.
 However, where a student requests an extension for reasons that may involve documentation (e.g., illness), the unit coordinator may ask students to provide documents.